backbonecabal/ycabal-docs/docs.any.sender/gnosisClient/README.md

 ### signer.any.deployWallet(overrides: { gasLimit?, value?, gasPrice? }): Promise\<TransactionResponse\>

 The `deployWallet` function on the `any` property returns a `TransactionResponse`.
-It sends the Ethereum Transaction to the network (not via any.sender).
-Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via any.sender.
+It sends the Ethereum Transaction to the network (not via Backbone Cabal).
+Of course, if the wallet contract does not exist, then our library auto-deploys the wallet contract when the user is sending their first transaction via Backbone Cabal.
 So there is no explicit requirement to use this function.

 ### signer.any.sendTransaction(tx: { to: string, data: string, value?: BigNumber, callType?: CallType, compensation?: string, gaslimit?: number }) : Promise\<RelayTransactionReceipt\>